+- 102. Graphical Communication and Design (2).
+Lab.
+6. Coreq., MH 161.
 Fundamental aspects of projective geometry and graphical techniques as an aid to spatial visualization and communications in design.
-Emphasis on sketching, multiviews, graphical conventions, geometry, dimensions and symbols.
+Emphasis on sketching, multiviews, graphical conventions, geometry, dimensions and symbols. - 205.
+Applied Mechanics: Statics (5).
+Pr., MH 162 and PS 210.

-- 205. Applied Mechanics: Statics (5).
-Pr., MH 162, Coreq.
-PS 210.
-A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in equilibrium: forces; moments; resultants; distributed forces; equilibrium of bodies and systems of bodies; internal resultant forces; friction; centroids and centers of gravity; - 207.
-Mechanics of Solids (5).
+A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in equilibrium: forces; moments; resultants; distributed forces; equilibrium of bodies and systems of bodies; internal resultant forces; friction; centroids and centers of gravity; area moments and products of inertia.

+School of Sciences 171

+207. Mechanics of Solids (5).
 Pr., EN 205, Coreq.
 MH 163.

-Principles of solid mechanics applied to bodies and systems of bodies: fundamentals of stress and strain; stress-strain relations with temperature effects; stress-strain-deformation analysis of bodies and systems of bodies subject to axial loading, torsion, shear, and flexure; columns and beam-columns. - 261.
-Linear Circuit Analysis I (5).
+Principles of solid mechanics applied to bodies and systems of bodies: fundamentals of stress and strain; stress-strain relations with temperature effects; stress-strain-deformation analysis of bodies and systems of bodies subject to axial loading, torsion, shear, and flexure; columns and beam-columns.

+261. Linear Circuit Analysis I (5).
 Pr., MH 163, Coreq.
 PS 301.

-Basic laws and concepts; resistive circuits; systems of linear equations, R-L and R-C circuits. - 301.
-Thermodynamics I (5).
+Basic laws and concepts; resistive circuits; systems of linear equations, R-L and R-C circuits.

+301. Thermodynamics I (5).
 Pr., PS 211 and EN 205.

-Laws of thermodynamics; energy transformations; properties and relationships among properties; equations of state and simple processes and cycles. - 321.
-Applied Mechanics: Dynamics I (5).
+Laws of thermodynamics; energy transformations; properties and relationships among properties; equations of state and simple processes and cycles.

+321. Applied Mechanics: Dynamics I (5).
 Pr., EN 205 and MH 163.

-A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in motion: kinematics of particles and rigid bodies in three dimensions; general relative motion equations; kinetics of particles in three dimensions and of rigid bodies in plane motion by methods of force-mass-acceleration, work-kinetic energy, and impulse-momentum. - 340.
-Fluid Mechanics I (5).
-Pr., EN 301 and EN 321.
-Fluid properties; fluid statics; fluid kinematics; integral forms of conservation laws-application to exterior and interior flows; dimensional analysis.
+A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in motion: kinematics of particles and rigid bodies in three dimensions; general relative motion equations; kinetics of particles in three dimensions and of rigid bodies in plane motion by methods of force-mass-acceleration, work-kinetic energy, and impulse-momentum.